ThibaultJanBeyer/live-screenshots/README.md

 create screenshots that are always up to date.
 No maintenance required.

-# Examples and creation
+# Generate a Live Screenshot ready to use

 {{@todo: add url}}

-# Run it yourself
+# Host it on your own server

 If you want, you can run the tool on your own system.
 This is how to do it: